 The Shape of Light

-Our work is seen as the inventive orchestration of space realized in stone, wood, glass, and steel.
-But there is another, ethereal, yet fundamental component to the design–daylight.
-Understanding its direction, movement, and intensity in terms of the building site is the starting point.
+Our work is seen as the inventive orchestration of space realized in stone, wood, glass, and steel, but there is another, ethereal, yet fundamental component to our designs – daylight.
+Understanding its direction, movement, and intensity in terms of each building site is the starting point.

 Daylighting is the architectural design term for the use of natural light.
-A space well lit with natural light utilizes sunlight as the principal source of daytime illumination.
+A space well lit with natural light utilizes sunlight as its principal source of daytime illumination.
 There is utility, and then there is artistry.
-Our designs must ensure plenty of light, but also control and direct it, creating pleasing patterns and visual rhythm, highlighting certain elements, and providing various visual effects as the hours pass.
+Our designs ensure plenty of light, while also controlling and directing it, to create pleasing patterns and visual rhythms, highlight certain elements, and provide visual effects as the hours pass.

 At W^R we start with the people who will occupy the space… and we start with light.